Qirky/Troop/README.md

 	python run-client.py

-To run Troop in TidalCycles mode you need to specify this using the "lang" flag like so:
+To run Troop in TidalCycles mode you need to specify this using the "mode" flag like so:

-	python run-client.py --lang TidalCycles
+	python run-client.py --mode TidalCycles

 On running this you will be asked for four things: